joeyshi12/joeyshi.xyz/content/posts/guide_to_self_hosting.md

 [Here is a detailed guide for registering your DNS records under Cloudflare](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-cloudflare-account/).

-## Conclusion
+## Remarks

-Although this article omits some other details, like configuring your host machine's firewall and setting up Nginx, there is enough detail here to get started with self-hosting your projects.
+Although this article omits some details, like setting up proper HTTPS, a firewall or reverse-proxy, there is enough to get started with self-hosting apps.
-If you're interested in learning how to host other services, such as a cloud or VPN, you can visit Luke Smith's [landchad.net](https://landchad.net/) to learn more.
+If you're interested in learning how to host other services, such as a cloud or VPN, Luke Smith's [landchad.net](https://landchad.net/) is a good resource.
-I hope this article encourages more people to learn about the internet.
+Feel free to explore and adapt these steps to your specific needs.
+Happy hosting!